International User Research Agency

 - Technical issues

-International UX research and testing
+International user research

 Let’s say you buy a holiday property in Spain or have family who has recently relocated to Switzerland or Austria for work or to retire.
 When visiting websites to purchase the supplies you need or to track down the perfect birthday and Christmas gifts, how will you navigate your way around those sites and apps without speaking the language?
 Even when the site or app has options to switch languages, how much of that information is what you’re used to seeing or is lost in translation?